Money Perspectives With Professor Don Sabbarese

 MoneyRates estimates that Fed policy has cost U.S. savers more than half a trillion dollars.
 Have the Fed’s low-rate policies been worth the lost income to retirees and other savers?

-If interest rates, such as the 10-year bond rate, was closer to its historical average of 4 percent plus at this point in the recovery, the argument of such a loss is valid.
-However, if the Federal Reserve’s policy helped expedite the increased asset values for equities and housing, then those wealth affects should also be considered.
-The point being, there are winners and losers with the Federal Reserve’s quantitative easing policies.
-In the case of higher income savers with a greater share of their portfolios in equities and real estate, (they) have probably fared better than others with less of these investments.
+If interest rates, such as the 10-year bond rate, were closer to its historical average of 4 percent plus at this point in the recovery, the argument of such a loss is valid.
+However, if the Federal Reserve’s policy helped expedite the increased asset values for equities and housing, then those wealth effects should also be considered.
+The point is that there are winners and losers with the Federal Reserve’s quantitative easing policies.
+In the case of higher-income savers with a greater share of their portfolios in equities and real estate, (they) have probably fared better than others with less of these investments.
 At the end of the day, it will take a long time to measure the net overall effectiveness of the Fed’s policy.
-This is certainly a point of contention for some economist.
+This is certainly a point of contention for some economists.

-Wall Street obviously believes their current policy of a historically low federal funds rate is critical to sustained economic growth.
-That’s demonstrated every time the Dow Jones drops when there is a hint that the Federal Reserve will taper their purchase of mortgage-backed securities and Treasury bonds.
+Wall Street obviously believes its current policy of a historically low federal funds rate is critical to sustained economic growth.
+That’s demonstrated every time the Dow Jones drops when there is a hint that the Federal Reserve will taper its purchase of mortgage-backed securities and Treasury bonds.